About the project

 BENEDMO aims to monitor and counter disinformation, promote media literacy and conduct research on the effectiveness of fact-checks.
 We do this through the following activities:

-BENEDMO creates a network of disinformation experts, so that fact-checkers, academics, media organisations and other relevant social actors can reinforce each other with practical knowledge and scientific insights.
+BENEDMO creates a network of disinformation experts, so that fact-checkers, academics, media professionals and other relevant social actors can reinforce each other with practical knowledge and scientific insights.

 2. Methods & technology